 What you need

-1.6kg (3lb 8oz) shoulder of pork (remove the rind/skin if you wish)
+1.6kg (3lb 8oz) free range shoulder or leg of pork - you can remove the rind/skin if you wish

 1tbsp dried herbs, either thyme or oregano